 Q- Can we play Pokemon Go without using GPS?

 A- Yes, you can play Pokemon Go without using GPS.
-So if you are using a tablet with Wi-Fi or a phone without GPS then you can still play Pokemon Go.
-For this, you have been in areas with strong Wi-Fi networks such as restaurants, coffee house.
+So if you are using a tablet with Wi-Fi or phone without GPS then you can still play Pokemon Go.
+For this, you have been in areas with strong Wi-Fi networks such as restaurants, coffee houses.
 Pokemon Go only requires an internet connection to play the game so you will be located in the game world only with mobile data but the experience won’t be on the same level as compared to Android devices.

 This was our guide to fix the “GPS signal not found” error in Pokemon Go.
 Feel free to share this article with your friends on Facebook, and Twitter.